Revised July 30, 2019

 Travel & Accommodations

 Players are responsible for their own travel and accommodations.
-Players sharing rooms should make their arrangements carefully, as neither the USCF nor the tournament is responsible for any consequences arising from such arrangements.
+Players sharing rooms should make their arrangements carefully, as neither US Chess nor the tournament is responsible for any consequences arising from such arrangements.
 Please note that registration in a hotel room will require a person 18 years of age or older to be present.

-Each state affiliate needs to request and complete the Nomination Form from the Denker organizer.
-Each player must provide the Denker Co-Chair/Representative with a phone number of a parent or other responsible adult in case of an emergency.
+Each State Affiliate must request and complete the Nomination Form from the Denker organizer, Jon Haskel.
+Each player must provide Jon Haskel, Denker Chairman with a phone number of a parent or other responsible adult in case of an emergency.